hildeboee/MXML/README.md

 The script does not fetch a UID for placenames at time of writing.
 The CMIF documentation suggests Geonames as an acceptable source of placename UIDs.

 The script does not evaluate whether a given date is "certain" or not beyond applying a date range or an "exact" date.
 It assumes that the dates provided are certain enough (when they form valid dates).

+When run without changes, MM_K0279 registers its date twice.
+This is because the item in question has "<date type="year" when="1937-04-23">23.04.1937</date>" registered its full date in the @when attribute of the year element.
+Cause is erroneous data entry.
+I have corrected this error in the provided files, but the user is advised to change their own files to not imply that a year-month-day date is a year.